TTimeGaming/fvtt-more-activities/README.md

 - **Chain Activity:** Adds the ability to chain multiple activities together with a confirmation to proceed
 - **Teleport Activity:** Adds the ability to teleport tokens on the canvas
 - **Movement Activity:** Adds the ability to force tokens to move on the canvas
+- **Sound Activity:** Adds the ability to play sounds directly from the activity

 ### ⚠️ Current Limitations